reflex-mev/reflex/website/docs/architecture.md

 **Reflex Quoter** - The analysis engine that detects MEV opportunities by analyzing price differences across DEX pools, calculating optimal arbitrage routes, and estimating profitability.

+### On-chain Clients

-**Onchain Clients** - Smart contracts that integrate directly with Reflex:
+Smart contracts that integrate directly with Reflex — with all logic executed fully on-chain, no external APIs, no latency, no trust assumptions.

+**Plugin-based DEXes**

-- Plugin-based DEXes use hooks to automatically capture MEV after user swaps
+- Use hooks to automatically capture MEV immediately after user swaps
+- Execution is fully on-chain, deterministic, and atomic

+**Custom execution contracts**

-- Custom contracts integrate the router directly into their core logic
+- Integrate the Reflex router directly inside their core logic
+- All calculations, routing, and profit distribution are done in-contract

+**SwapProxy**

-- SwapProxy wraps any DEX router to add MEV capture capabilities
+- Wraps any DEX router to add native MEV capture capabilities

-**Offchain Clients** - Applications that use the Reflex SDK:
+- Zero external calls, zero off-chain dependencies

+### Off-chain Clients

+Backend and frontend systems that interact with Reflex — without ever relying on off-chain quoting, APIs, solvers, or trust assumptions.
+The SDK simply submits on-chain calls where all logic actually happens.

+**Backend trading systems**

-- DApps and MEV bots use the SDK to interact with SwapProxy
+- Automated trading engines and MEV bots call the Reflex contracts directly through the SDK
+- All MEV extraction, backrun logic, and settlement occur on-chain with no latency
+- No need for off-chain quotes, no solvers, no probabilistic execution

+**Frontend applications**

-- Frontend applications for user-facing MEV protection
+- DApps and interfaces provide MEV protection and aligned execution using SwapProxy
+- No external services, no relayers, no private RPC requirements
+- User flows trigger Reflex logic that executes 100% on-chain, inside the same transaction

+### Key principle across the stack:

+- **No external APIs** — No off-chain quoting or risk of stale prices
+- **No trust in external solvers or builders**
+- **No latency** — everything is synchronous and atomic on-chain

+Reflex guarantees that MEV protection and MEV extraction both happen under the same rules, in the same transaction, with no external dependencies.

 ## 🧩 Core Components